Balloon (aeronautics): The first modern balloons

+Several early works about ballooning were published following these early flights, using the now obsolete term aerostation to refer the construction, operation, and navigation of balloons.
+Tiberius Cavallo's The History and Practice of Aerostation was published in 1785.
+Dramatist Frederick Pilon wrote a play called Aerostation in 1785.
+Other books were published on the subject, also referring to it as aerostation, including by Monck Mason.

 Jean-Pierre Blanchard went on to make the first manned flight of a balloon in America on 9 January 1793, after touring Europe to set the record for the first balloon flight in countries including the Austrian Netherlands, Germany, the Netherlands and Poland.
 His hydrogen filled balloon took off from a prison yard in Philadelphia, Pennsylvania.
 The flight reached 5,800 feet (1,770 m) and landed in Gloucester County, New Jersey.
 President George Washington was among the guests observing the takeoff.
 Sophie Blanchard, married to Jean-Pierre, was the first woman to pilot her own balloon and the first woman to adopt ballooning as a career.

 On 29 September 1804, Abraham Hopman became the first Dutchman to make a successful balloon flight in the Netherlands.

 Gas balloons became the most common type from the 1790s until the 1960s.
 The French military observation balloon L'Intrépide of 1795 is the oldest preserved aircraft in Europe; it is on display in the Heeresgeschichtliches Museum in Vienna.
 Jules Verne wrote a short, non-fiction story, published in 1852, about being stranded aboard a hydrogen balloon.

 The earliest successful balloon flight recorded in Australia was by William Dean in 1858.
 His balloon was gas-filled and travelled 30 km with two people aboard.
 On 5 January 1870, T. Gale, made an ascent from the Domain in Sydney.
 His balloon was 17 metres in length by 31 metres in circumference and his ascent, with him seated on the netting, took him about a mile before he landed in Glebe.

 Henri Giffard also developed a tethered balloon for passengers in 1878 in the Tuileries Garden in Paris.
 The first tethered balloon in modern times was made in France at Chantilly Castle in 1994 by Aerophile SA.

+Ballooning developed as a leisure activity.
+It was given a significant boost when Charles Green discovered that readily-available coal gas, then coming into urban use, gave half the lifting power of hydrogen, which had to be specially manufactured.
+In 1836 Green made an almost 500 mile long-distance flight from London, England to Weilberg in Germany.